November 1, 2018

 This pattern continues for the 32 seeded players – each one (or team, in the case of doubles) is sorted into a different bracket for the first round of The Championships to prevent top-seeded players from competing against each other.
-Because of the way they were sorted into the draw in 2014, there was no chance of the four top seeds competing against each other until the semi-finals.
+Because of the way they were sorted into the draw, there was no chance of the four top seeds competing against each other until the semi-finals.
 Likewise, the top eight seeds couldn’t play against each other until the quarter-finals.

 Putting the draw together

 Once the seeded players have been organised and placed into the draw, the draw is finalised.
 There are some unfortunate ‘glitches’ of a random selection – in 2014, the top-seeded Novak Djokovic faced 74-ranked Andrey Golubev in the first round.
 Although the draw gives an advantage to top-seeded players, who compete against players that are often far below their rankings early in the tournament, it prevents two top-seeded players from competing early and resulting in a less balanced final.